bisdn/bisdn.github.io/introduction_cawr.md

 CAWR implements all the algorithms supporting its internal workflow, while employing the [ROFL][rofl] library to interact with OpenFlow traffic.

 ## Failover
-CAWR by design expects a multi-switch configuration (currently tested with 2 switches).
+CAWR, by design, expects a multi-switch configuration (currently tested with 2 switches).
 Each server connected to Basebox is expected to have a pair of interfaces in bond mode.
 CAWR then takes care of routing the layer 2 traffic across the physical network.
 CAWR provides failover mechanism to deliver uninterrupted operation even if one of the switches or bond ports goes down.